conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 }
 ```

 This function is pretty simple.
 It parses the CLI arguments, extracts the host from the endpoint, queries the DNS resolver for the IP address of the host, constructs the HTTP request, sends the request, and prints the response.
-Bingo bango!
+Bingo bongo!

-Let's test it out:
+### Let's test it out

+Note, the ingress-client is the only service that will be running outside of Docker as technically it is not part of our "cloud".
+It is just a client that will be used to test our services.

-We need to spin up our DNS server and resolver in 2 separate terminals using `cargo run`.
-I am getting sick of multiple terminals so I will look at some fancy docker-compose once I get really frustrated.
+We need to spin up our DNS server and resolver using `docker-compose up`:

-Once the authoritative server and resolver are running, we can run our ingress-client:
+Once the authoritative server and resolver are running, we can run our ingress-client in a separate terminal window.
+We can test it with the following command:

 ```bash
 $ cargo run http://example.com/api/spells